openvstorage/ovs-documentation/knownissues.md

 ### vDisks bigger than 64TB are not supported

-Currently vDisks bigger than64TB are not supported.
-This is both a limitation of the vStorage Driver and the NFS implementation used by VMware.
+Currently vDisks bigger than 64TB are not supported.

+### DTL Status
+The DTL status of a vDisk will be labeled green/ok in case the vDisk is configured to have no vDisk.

 ## Snapshots